MorariMaxim/Snake/README.md

-A nice looking implementation of the Snake game!
+An implementation of the Snake game!

 ![Demo](demo.gif)